The 13 Martyrs of Arad: Custom

 Legend has it that while the revolutionary leaders were being executed, Austrian soldiers were drinking beer and arrogantly clinking their beer mugs together in celebration of Hungary's defeat.
 Hungarians therefore vowed not to clink glasses again while drinking beer for 150 years.
+This was very sad for the Hungarians.

 In reality, however, there is no information regarding this event at all, and historians deem it unlikely to have happened.
 Historian Róbert Hermann speculated that wine producers hoping to raise their profits were the ones who popularized the tradition.
 While the Hungarians' vow supposedly expired on 6 October 1999, in practice, this tradition continues to be sporadically practiced today.